Pressure grows on Westpac CEO after massive Australian money laundering scandal

 Westpac had self-reported the breaches to the regulator and had since shut down the service at the center of the complaint which let customers and affiliate overseas banks process payments from Australia, he said.

-The scandal comes a year and a half since larger Commonwealth Bank of Australia (CBA.AX) paid a record A$700 million penalty for similar breaches.
+The scandal comes a year and a half since larger Commonwealth Bank of Australia (CBA.AX) paid a record A$700 million penalty here for similar breaches.

 CBA brought forward its CEO’s retirement in light of its AUSTRAC lawsuit, with his successor leading a broader overhaul of the company’s executive level.